Dick Day: 2008 congressional race

 On May 27, 2008, Day entered the Republican primary in Minnesota's 1st congressional district.
 He lost to Brian J. Davis, a physician who was endorsed by the party, and who went on to lose the general election to the incumbent Congressman, Tim Walz.

 Senate resignation and Racino promotion

 On December 8, 2009, Day announced that he was resigning his senate seat on January 8, 2010, to lobby full-time for slots at the state's two horse-racing tracks, with the thought that some of the proceeds generated by the slots could be used for a new Minnesota Vikings football stadium.
-Long an outspoken advocate of race track slots, he is now leading the newly formed non-profit Racino Now, which has already received substantial backing from influential horse owners in the state, and from business and political insiders.
+Long an advocate of race track slots, he led the newly-formed non-profit Racino Now, which was backed by horse owners and business and political insiders.
 A special election to fill the seat was held on January 26, 2010, and was won by the Republican Mike Parry of Waseca.